 The students will be working on a project based on the subjects studied in the course.
 The students need to submit the self-made project at the end of the semester.
-The marks will be awarded to the student on the basis of Technical knowledge, Project reports and performance in viva-voce.
+The marks will be awarded to the student on the basis of Technical knowledge, Project reports and performance in viva-voce

-Bachelor of Vocation (Artificial Intelligence and Data Science) Semester-I COURSE CODE: AECD-1161
+Bachelor of Vocation (Artificial Intelligence and Data Science) Semester I Course Code: AECD-1161 Drug Abuse: Problem, Management and Prevention (COMPULSORY)

-DRUG ABUSE: PROBLEM, MANAGEMENT & PREVENTION
+After completing the course the students will be able to:

-- CO1.
-This information can include factual data about what substance abuse is; warning signs of addiction; information about how alcohol and specific drugs affect the mind and body; - CO2.
-Learn to be supportive during the detoxification and rehabilitation process. - CO3.
-Main focus of substance abuse education is teaching individuals about drug and alcohol abuse and how to avoid, stop, or get help for substance usedisorders. - CO4.
-Substance abuse education is important for students alike; there are many misconceptions about commonly used legal and illegal substances, such as alcohol and marijuana.
+CO1: Learn how to include factual data about what substance abuse is; warning signs of addiction; information about how alcohol and specific drugs affect the mind and body;

+CO2: Learn how to be supportive during the detoxification and rehabilitation process.

+CO3: Focus on substance abuse education- is teaching individuals about drug and alcohol abuse and how to avoid, stop, or get help for substance use disorders.

+CO4: Understand that substance abuse education is important for students alike; there are many misconceptions about commonly used legal and illegal substances, such as alcohol and marijuana

-COURSE CODE: AECD-1161
+Course Code: AECD-1161